swapnilsah18/finger-count/README.md

 # finger-count
-Detects the hand and counts the finger shown by them
+Detects the hand and counts the fingers shown by them